vadymstebakov/astro-template/README.md

 1. Install [NodeJS](https://nodejs.org/en/);
     > Require [Node.js](https://nodejs.org) version >= 16.12.0.
 2. Install the NPM dependencies by running `npm ci`;
-3. You should create `.env.local` file for secret keys (look at `env.local.example` file), if the project has secret variables.
+3. If it makes sense, you should create `.env.local` file for secret keys (look at `env.local.example` file), if the project has secret variables.
 Read more about [environment variables](https://docs.astro.build/en/guides/environment-variables/);

 ## 🧞 Commands